 - Whether you work from home full time or part time, it’s important to set consistent work hours for yourself.
 Setting work hours allows you to set expectations, whether that’s for your co-workers or your clients.
 Co-workers will appreciate knowing your routine, and it will help your team run more smoothly.
 Clients will know exactly what to expect from you, because they will understand when your office hours are and when you will be available.
-Sticking to your designated work hours helps you succeed.

 - Get Comfortable Office Furniture

 - You’re going to spend a lot of time in your home workspace.
 Imagine spending entire days at the computer in an uncomfortable chair.
 You might start to notice back problems, neck pain, or any number of complaints.
-Depending on the space available to you, consider purchasing a comfortable office chair and a large desk.
+Depending on the space available to you, consider purchasing a comfortable office chair and a suitable desk.
 You may also want to consider purchasing bookshelves or other office items to help stay organized.

 - Invest In Quality Technology

 - Depending on the nature of your business, having high-functioning technology is an essential part of your home workspace.
 Your business may require you to invest in a high-quality laptop, tablet, or desktop.
 A high-performance router is also an integral part of your home office.
 Make sure to invest in any high-quality technology that will help you efficiently do your job.